How to spot Rift Valley fever, what to do if you suspect it and measures to prevent it.

 There has never been a known case of Rift Valley fever in Great Britain.

-Rift Valley fever is a notifiable disease.
-That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
+Rift Valley fever is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+In Wales, contact 0300 303 8268.
+In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot Rift Valley fever